 The American Studies Executive Committee (EC) is responsible for general oversight of the American Studies Program.
 It sets policy in curriculum and other matters and determines the broad directions of the program.
 It also reviews student admissions and progress, endorses awards of financial aid, nominates students for outside fellowships and prizes, authorizes the formation of masters, qualifying examination, and dissertation committees, and approves each dissertation prospectus.
-Thus, all members of the Executive Committee are understood to be acting in a supervisory role in relation to all students in the American Studies Program.
+Thus, all members of the EC are understood to be acting in a supervisory role in relation to all students in the American Studies Program.

-The membership of the Executive Committee consists of the Program

-Director, all faculty with appointments in the program, the American Studies Ombudsperson, and three representatives from various departments that cooperate with American Studies.
-The American Studies Graduate Students Organization (ASGSO) elects to the Executive Committee two representatives, who represent collective student concerns to the committee.
-The Executive Committee meets about once a month.
-(For more on the Ombudsperson and ASGSO, see below.)
+The membership of the EC consists of the Program Director, all faculty with appointments in the program, and three representatives from various departments that cooperate with American Studies.
+The American Studies Graduate Students Organization (ASGSO) elects to the EC two representatives, who represent collective student concerns to the committee.
+The EC meets about once a month.